-The winner of the annual Deutsche Börse Photography Prize has been announced: Irish photographer Richard Mosse and his series, The Enclave.
+The winner of the 2014 Deutsche Börse Photography Prize has been announced: Irish photographer Richard Mosse and his series, The Enclave.
 The prize-winning work documents violence in the Democratic Republic of Congo while examining photography's inability to fully communicate the depth of the tragedy.

 The Enclave was first shown at the Venice